The short answer

 Pillar 2 — Map your Critical Tracking Events (CTEs)

-Start now.
+Mirelis sequence: map CTEs with scope.
 A Critical Tracking Event (CTE) is, in the rule's words, "an event in the supply chain of a food involving the harvesting, cooling (before initial packing), initial packing of a raw agricultural commodity other than a food obtained from a fishing vessel, first land-based receiving of a food obtained from a fishing vessel, shipping, receiving, or transformation of the food."
 Those seven event types are the CTEs:

 - Harvesting a raw agricultural commodity

-- Cooling (before initial packing)
+- Cooling before initial packing

-- Shipping an FTL food
+- Shipping

-- Receiving an FTL food
+- Receiving

 Pillar 3 — Capture the right Key Data Elements (KDEs)